Best wireless earbuds for noise cancellation

 Large case offers no extra battery life

-The Bose QuietComfort Ultra earbuds have the best ANC of any earbud model I've ever tried.
+The Bose QuietComfort Ultra arguably have the best ANC of any model of true wireless earbuds I've recently tried.
 Honestly, it isn't even close.
-Chalk this up to the software that drives ANC plus the quality of the hardware, but I've used hundreds or pairs of ANC earbuds and headphones and Bose does it the best.
+You can chalk this up to the software that drives ANC plus the quality of the hardware, but I've used hundreds or pairs of ANC earbuds and headphones, and Bose does it the best.

-It's assumed you want the best ANC you can find, but other things are important, too.
-Bose has you covered.
-They are chunky lil' fellows but the fit is surprisingly better than you would expect when looking at them.
-That's important because everyone hates earbuds that don't fit well.
+It's assumed you want the best ANC you can find, but other things are important too, and Bose has you covered.
+Although they are chunky lil' fellows, the in-ear fit is surprisingly better than you'd expect when looking at them.
+That's important, because everyone hates earbuds that don't fit well in their ears.

-The sound is pretty good, too.
-Yes, they are still earbuds with tiny drivers and you're playing back via Bluetooth so it's not the best ever, but as far as ANC earbuds go you'll have no complaints.
-The buds handle most ranges of sound from bass to treble well, and the mids sound exceptionally good.
+The sound is pretty good as well.
+Yes, they are still earbuds with tiny drivers and you're playing back via Bluetooth so it's not the best audio ever, but as far as ANC earbuds go, you'll have no complaints.
+These buds handle most ranges of sound from bass to treble well, and the mids sound exceptionally good.

 Even the app is really good.
-It's modern and lets you adjust the sound to your liking while still trying to make things easy; not everyone wants to fiddle with a 10-band virtual equalizer.
+It's modern and allows you to tune the sound to your liking while still trying to make things easy; not everyone wants to fiddle with a 10-band virtual equalizer.

-If you only care about getting the best ANC earbuds you can buy, these are for you.
+If you only care about getting the best ANC earbuds you can buy, these are going to be very good for you.

 Best budget